Knowing When to Use a Time Delay Fuse

 Why Is a Slow Blow Fuse Safer?

 If it wasn't for slow blow fuses, then you would need to use a higher rated fuse to cope with the initial load of the light or motor.
-The down side of getting a higher rated fuse is that it would also mean that the fuse is too big for the normal load of the light.
+The downside of getting a higher rated fuse is that it would also mean that the fuse is too big for the normal load of the light, and risk overheating during a malfunction.

 This could potentially be dangerous because it could mean that the fuse will not blow when the circuit is overloaded.
 A slow blow fuse will only allow an overload of a specified amount, for a specified amount of time.
 Anything that goes over those specs will result in it blowing and cutting off the circuit.